 The mission of the pharmacy program is to prepare competent, compassionate pharmacists who provide pharmaceutical care based upon sound scientific knowledge, well-developed clinical skills, critical thinking capabilities, active learning, moral reasoning, communication skills, and a desire for lifelong improvement.
+In Fall 2021 the Pharmacy program launched a hybrid pathway at the Phoenix Health Sciences

+Campus.
 Creighton pharmacy graduates possess integrity, confidence and capacity to work collaboratively with and for others, and will be proactive and progressive leaders in the profession of pharmacy.